coop-columb/supply-chain-forecaster/docs/deployment/cd_pipeline.md

 See [Setting Up GitHub Environments](../../scripts/setup_github_environments.md) for instructions on completing the setup.
 You can use the provided automation script (`scripts/generate_cd_secrets.sh`) to generate all required secrets.

+We also provide additional tools to help with testing and verifying the CD workflow:
+- `scripts/generate_cd_secrets_test.sh`: Non-interactive test version for generating secrets
+- `scripts/test_cd_workflow.sh`: Script to verify CD workflow components locally
+- `scripts/github_environments_checklist.md`: Step-by-step checklist for GitHub Environments setup

+It is recommended to run `test_cd_workflow.sh` before proceeding with GitHub Environments setup to ensure all components are properly configured.

 ## Pipeline Stages

 The CD pipeline consists of the following stages: